There’s a lot of research on the subject of productivity, but in my experience, most of it is bogus.

 But, again, that skill comes from practice and from prioritizing effectively––setting aside time for focused, deep work, for example, or delegating potentially distracting yet important items to other team members.

 That’s why, ultimately, you need to develop and nurture both of these skills in tandem—both for the benefit of your team and for yourself.

-More Resources to Boost Productivity at Work
+More Tips for Productivity at Work

 - 17 Ways Deep Work Will Help Wipe Out Modern Distractions and Refocus